 Firstly, I was struck by the cars stunning looks and then I realised that I had never encountered a Serenissima car before; I had to do some research and this is the fascinating story that I uncovered –

 Count Giovanni Volpi di Misurata (born 1938 in Venice) inherited a fortune, at the age of 24, from his father, Count Giuseppe Volpi di Misurata, a politician, financier and founder of the renowned Venice Film Festival.
 During World War II, Count Giuseppe Volpi served in Mussolini’s cabinet as the Minister of Finance and one of his chief advisors.
-He designed several of Mussolini’s austerity measures but escaped prosecution after the war.
-He also acquired and restored Villa Barbaro at Maser, Italy, built originally for the Barbaro family.
+He was repomsible for several of Mussolini’s austerity measures but escaped prosecution after the war.
+He also acquired and restored Villa Barbaro at Maser, Italy, built originally for the patrician Barbaro family.

 Undaunted by Ferrari’s action, Count Volpi decided to commission one of the Ferrari renegades, Ing.
 Giotto Bizzarini, to design him a car.
 Volpi already owned the ex Olivier Gendebien 250 GTO SWB ‘Competizione’, serial No. 2819 GT.
 This car had secured second place in the 1961 ‘Tour de France Automobile’.
 The designation ‘Competizione’ meant that it had a lightweight body and chassis, minimal trim, and a more powerful 286 bhp Tipo 168 engine with Testarossa-type cylinder heads.